 Registering food businesses

 Information to help territorial authorities (TAs) perform their role as registration authorities.
-It includes template registration forms that TAs can adapt or use to register businesses under the new Food Act, the scope of operations document, a MAPS (Multiple Approvals Processing System) user guide and a form to apply for access to MAPS.
+It includes template registration forms that TAs can adapt or use to register businesses under the Food Act, the scope of operations document, a MAPS (Multiple Approvals Processing System) user guide and a form to apply for access to MAPS.

 The Ministry for Primary Industries (MPI) and all territorial authorities are registration authorities under the Food Act 2014.
 Their regulatory functions include the registration of: